 With more than half of its 40,000 students enrolled at Master’s or PhD level, Aarhus University is a graduate university.
 Today more than 12 per cent of our students are international.
 Among our students more than 120 nationalities are represented.

 Aarhus University offers exciting career opportunities to researchers at every stage of their careers.
 Browse our PhD programmes and vacant junior and senior academic positions.

 Kick-off your future and career during your studies by learning Danish, getting a part time job or acquiring other skills relevant to the job market.
 As a student at Aarhus University you have access to both the local Career Service Centre at your faculty and to career programme for all international students at Aarhus University such as HEADSTART or Future Talent Denmark.

 In Aarhus you don't live on campus.
 The residences are situated all over the Aarhus area – also in the outskirts, but always with public busses nearby.
 In all residences you have to cook and clean for yourself, and doing the laundry etc. is also your own responsibility.
-The residences are all very different.
-In some, you find rooms with shared bathroom and kitchen.
-In others, you find rooms with private bathroom, but you also find residences with studios where you have your own kitchen and bathroom.
+Only a few residences provide furniture so be aware of this when you are applying for a room.
+If you choose an unfurnished room, you need to furnish your room after arrival.

 Located in the northwest end of the University Park, The State and University Library provide scientific books and articles for all the faculties at Aarhus University.
 At the library you’ll find reading rooms and rooms for study groups while the top floor offers areas for relaxing.

 The University has a big population of students from all walks of life and experienced lecturers who are dedicated and offer a well-rounded teaching experience.
 The classes are flexible and cater to the needs and occupational lifestyles of both full-time and part-time students.

 1. Students participate to the lecture actively and professors give us great lectures 2.
 Flexible attendance 3.
 Many student services and student administrators take care a lot of stuedents.